We were recently asked, “Who is the best heel wrestler of all time?” This got us thinking…

 LeDuc was a big man, not so tall but around 300 pounds in the early 1980s.
 Working the Southern territories where the babyfaces were often under six feet and sometimes barely 200 pounds, LeDuc came off as especially vicious.
 Becoming the crazy, monster heel also extended his career.

 My favorite LeDuc moment was an unplanned spot where he heaves Jerry Lawler over the top rope and onto a table near ringside.
-I wanna say *at* ringside, but that wouldn’t do the spot justice.
+I want to say *at* ringside, but that wouldn’t do the spot justice.
 LeDuc hurls Lawler like he’s going for gold in the Olympic King-tossing event.

 The bump broke Lawler’s leg.
 That was one of the things that made LeDuc frightening, though: He was so strong that if he wanted to do something, he generally did it.
 Oh, and when I tell you that LeDuc was scary–I mean for real scary–take a look at him swearing a blood oath to get Jerry Lawler in the Memphis Coliseum.
 It’s one of the most intense interviews I’ve ever seen in 40+ years of watching wrestling.